Jill Dando: Murder

 On the morning of 26 April 1999, 37-year-old Dando left Farthing's home in Chiswick.
-She returned alone, by car, to the house she owned in Fulham.
+She returned alone, by car, to the house she owned at 29 Gowan Avenue, Fulham.
 She had lived in the house, but by April 1999 was in the process of selling it and did not visit it frequently.
-As Dando reached her front door at about 11:32, she was shot once in the head.
-Her body was discovered about fourteen minutes later by neighbour Helen Doble.
-Police were called at 11:47.
-Dando was taken to the nearby Charing Cross Hospital where she was declared dead on arrival at 13:03 BST.
+The purpose of her visit was to collect contract documents which had been faxed to her there by her agent Jon Roseman.
+As Dando reached her front door at about 11:32 BST, she was shot once in the head.
+Her body was discovered by neighbours, who called police at 11:47.
+Dando was taken to the nearby Charing Cross Hospital where she was declared dead on arrival at 13:03.

-Forensic study indicated that Dando had been shot by a bullet from a 9mm Short calibre semi-automatic pistol, with the gun pressed against her head at the moment of the shot.
-The cartridge appeared to have been subject to workshop modification, possibly to reduce its charge.
-Richard Hughes, her next door neighbour, heard a scream from Dando ("I thought it was someone surprising somebody") but heard no gunshot.
-Hughes looked out of his front window and, while not realising what had happened, made the only certain sighting of the killer—a six-foot-tall (183 cm) white man aged around 40, walking away from Dando's house.
+Richard Hughes, her next-door neighbour, heard a scream from Dando ("I thought it was someone surprising somebody") but heard no gunshot.
+Hughes looked out of his front window and, while not realising what had happened, made the only certain sighting of the killer — a six-foot-tall (183 cm) white man aged around 40, walking away from Dando's house.

+Forensic firearm examination indicated that Dando had been shot by a bullet from a 9mm Short calibre semi-automatic pistol, with the gun pressed against her head at the moment of the shot.
+The cartridge appeared to have been subject to workshop modification, possibly to reduce its propellent charge and thus allow it to function as subsonic ammunition.
+Police ballistics checks also determined that the bullet had been fired from a smooth bore barrel without any rifling, which indicated the murder weapon was almost certainly a blank firing pistol that had been illegally modified to fire live ammunition.